-A testicular ultrasound is a low-risk procedure that is used to diagnose a range of medical issues, such as testicular torsion, testicular cancer, and epididymitis.
+A testicular ultrasound is a low-risk procedure for diagnosing a range of medical issues, such as testicular torsion, testicular cancer, and epididymitis.
+Knowing what to expect during a testicular ultrasound can help a person feel more prepared.

 This article will look at the uses of testicular ultrasound, what to expect during the procedure, and how to prepare for a scan.